mpkelly/react-tree/README.md

 # react-tree

-A React Tree with a sensible API that supports sorting, drag & drop, keyboard navigation and cut/copy/paste while leaving the visual content down to the library user.
-You can also provide a Schema to control which moves are valid.
+An tiny, accessible React Tree component with a sensible API that supports sorting, drag & drop, keyboard navigation and cut/copy/paste while leaving the visual content entirely to the library user.

 ### Install